 Q. How are credits earned?

-A. Credits can be obtained in three ways:
+A. Credits can be obtained in two ways:

 1) By attending the CSEE Spring Module (1 Credit)